 The Master of Science in Nursing (MSN) program offers two tracks: Family Nurse Practitioner [FNP] program and Psychiatric Mental Health Nurse Practitioner [PMHNP].
-Either track can be completed in 24 months of full-time study.
-Course work is online with one-site clinical practicum experiences.
+Either track can be completed in as few as 5 semesters of full-time study.
+Course work is online with the exception of clinical practicum experiences, which can be completed in approved locations nationwide.

-The MSN degree offers 36-42 credits.
+The MSN degree offers 45-46 credits.
 Upon completion of the degree, the graduate is eligible to take the national certification exam as a Family Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner.